Your financial priorities are different than your neighbor’s or your best friend’s or your parents’.

 There’s another key difference between purchasing a home and buying most goods and services.
 Very often, people can pay cash for things like clothes or electronics.
 “The vast majority of people couldn’t pay cash for a home,” Poorman says.
 That makes a mortgage all but necessary to buy a house.

-The case for not paying off a mortgage
+Potential disadvantages of paying off a mortgage

-If… | You don’t need to worry about paying off your mortgage because… |
+If … | You don’t need to worry about paying off your mortgage because … |

 ---|---|

-You need to increase your emergency savings. | Paying off a mortgage requires you deplete cash, or liquidity, which may leave you without a cushion.
+You need to increase your emergency savings. | Paying off a mortgage requires you to deplete cash, or liquidity, which may leave you without a cushion.
 Focus first on saving for unexpected events. |

-You’re building retirement savings. | With interest rates so low, “if you invest the money you would've used to pay off your mortgage into a retirement account, your return over the long term may exceed the savings of paying down your mortgage,” Poorman says. |
+You’re building retirement savings. | There may be better investments.
+“If you invest the money you would've used to pay off your mortgage into a retirement account, your return over the long term may exceed the savings of paying down your mortgage,” Poorman says. |

-You’re getting a decent tax deduction. | If it’s deductible, the mortgage interest may make your effective tax rate even lower. |
+You’re getting a decent tax deduction. | It’s deductible and the mortgage interest may make your effective tax rate even lower. |

 You have other high-interest debt. | Money that “costs” more than your mortgage should get higher priority for early pay off. |

-Your mortgage doesn’t worry you. | If you aren’t stressed by mortgage debt and your budget isn’t stretched by the payment, you may have little reason to pay it off early. |
+Your mortgage doesn’t worry you. | You aren’t stressed by mortgage debt and your budget isn’t stretched by the payment. |

-If… | You might want to pay off your mortgage early because… |
+If … | You might want to pay off your mortgage early because … |

 ---|---|

-You have adequate emergency savings and insurance. | “Catastrophic things happen all the time,” Poorman says.
-Paying off a mortgage adds another layer of cushion to your protection plans. |
+You have adequate emergency savings and insurance. | Paying off a mortgage can add another layer of cushion to your protection plans. |

 Your retirement is fully funded. | Those extra savings aren’t needed elsewhere.
 Use our retirement wellness planner to gauge your progress. |

-Your mortgage interest deduction doesn’t significantly affect your tax return. | If you have a low mortgage balance, you may be gaining little to make a tax difference. |
+Your mortgage interest deduction doesn’t significantly affect your tax return. | When you have a low mortgage balance, you may not be receiving a tax benefit. |

 You have little or no other debt. | Lack of competition in interest rates and debt totals makes it easier to focus on faster mortgage repayment. |